 If your hair is long, you can make some really big experiments with the top part of your cornrow mohawk.
-It doesn’t always have to look like a pompadour, you can divide it in several parts and create original buns.
+It doesn’t always have to look like a pompadour, you can divide it into several parts and create original buns.

 22. Go straight

-Go for as classical straight mohawk.
+Go for the classical straight mohawk.
 But don’t forget that you are a girl so your hair can be and even should be long.
 Straighten out your locks, create a pompadour on top and enjoy the long mane falling down your back.